Eating Garlic During Pregnancy – Benefits, Risks & Recipes

 Garlic is a herb that is grown all around the world and is a commonly used ingredient in many recipes.
-But it is more than just a flavouring agent; it offers various medicinal benefits.
+But it is more than just a flavouring agent as it offers various medicinal benefits, too.
 But does it also benefit a pregnant woman?
 Find out!

-Garlic may help treat certain pregnancy-related problems like high blood pressure and blood circulation.
-But if you are pregnant, you should be very careful about the quantity of garlic you include in your diet.
-Eating garlic or any other food will have an impact on your health as well as your baby’s health.
-Read this article to know whether you can include garlic in your diet or not.
+Garlic is known to help treat some pregnancy-related issues like high blood pressure and blood circulation.
+But if you are pregnant, you should be careful about how much garlic you include in your diet.
+Eating garlic in pregnancy or any other food will impact your health and your baby’s health, so you must be careful before including any new food or herb in your pregnancy diet.

 Is It Safe to Eat Garlic During Pregnancy?

-Garlic is safe to consume during pregnancy as long as it is consumed in moderate amounts.
+Can pregnant women eat garlic?
+Garlic is safe for consumption during pregnancy as long as it is consumed moderately.
 This is especially true for the first trimester of pregnancy.
-If you want to add garlic to any dish you make, make sure you don’t add in too much as eating too much garlic in the first trimester of pregnancy can have negative effects on the foetus.
+If you want to add garlic to any dish you make, make sure you don’t add too much, as overeating garlic in the first trimester of pregnancy can negatively affect the health of the foetus.

 How Much Garlic Can You Eat While Pregnant?

 Pregnant women can consume about two to four cloves of fresh garlic daily.
 This translates to a rough 600 to 1200 mg of garlic extract.
-During pregnancy, you can also use about 0.03 to 0.12 ml of garlic essential oil.
-In addition to this, you can also discuss with your doctor about the feasibility of taking garlic supplements while pregnant.
-A dosage of 400mg of garlic tablets that are available in a freeze-dried form may be taken three times a day during pregnancy if needed.
+During pregnancy, you can also use about 0.03 to 0.12 ml of garlic essential oil after consulting with your doctor.

 Benefits of Eating Garlic While Pregnant

-Garlic is known as a healthy add-on to your diet for a lot of reasons and this holds true even for pregnant women.
+Is garlic good for pregnancy?
+Garlic is known as a healthy add-on to a pregnancy diet for various reasons.
 Here are some of the benefits of eating garlic during pregnancy.

 Garlic is a well-known remedy for heart problems.
 Eating garlic during pregnancy can lower the chances of these complications.
 Garlic in its crushed or chopped form has allicin compound in it, which helps balance cholesterol levels.